 Word of the Day Wednesday: Deferred Repayment

 Each Wednesday, MEFA will feature a Word of the Day where we'll highlight a word (or sometimes a phrase) related to the college planning process.
-This month, we're focusing on vocabulary related to college loans.

 Today's Word of the Day is deferred repayment.